lynkfox/SFMod-VanillaRecipesExtended/Recipe_Descriptions.md

 * This recipe adds a way to make Medical Inhalers without utilizing an bio components, opening up their use in other production chains added by this mod.

+## Xeno-Zapper Conduit
+**25 Quickwire, 15 Rubber -> 1 Xeno-Zapper (50 Quickwire/min, 30 Rubber/min -> 2 Xeno-Zappers per minute)**

+> *The Xeno-Zapper, standard equipment for any Pioneer being deployed for the first time, contains a multiple mini-fission reactor in parallel, each powered by a micro gram of Dilithium.
+They have a half-life of 3212.92 standard galactic years, and are well suited for early exploration of a new planet.
+While not approved by Ficsit Approved Specialized Use, enterprising Pioneers on the frontier have made use of the capacitor for various other recipes.
+Such Pioneers have slipped into the Recipe databanks of Assemblers a version of the Xeno-Zapper that allows access to the reactor to be reached easier by other recipes.
+While it can be done with traditional Xeno-Zappers, those are usually hand crafted and that would be against the tenants Protection.*

+* This recipe adds the Xeno-Zapper to automation, opening up their use in further production chains from this mod.

+## Alternate: Capacitor Computers
+**10 Circuit Boards, 1 Xeno-Zapper -> 1 Computer (60 Circuit Boards/min, 6 Xeno-Zappers/min -> 6 Computers/min)**

+> ```There is no Recipe by this name in the Official Ficsit Approved Recipe Database```
+>
+> *Ficist Pioneers are often left to their own devices.
+One such Pioneer discovered a way to use the multiple mini-fusion reactors in the Xeno-Zapper to power Computers.
+They slipped this recipe into the Assembly subsystem and enterprising Pioneers can 'discover' it for themselves, along with a paired recipe for a Xeno-Zapper that is slightly easier for the Assembler to dissemble - It does mean quite a bit more circuit boards and other ingredients, but it can be done within an Assembler for less power and total machines*

+* This recipe overall costs more basic ingredients, but produces more computers per minute and requires fewer machines than some other recipes (or similar, but far less power)